 Section 175 of the Education Act 2002 introduced statutory duties for Schools/Colleges, Governing Bodies and Local Authorities.
 Section 175 guidance requires governing bodies to carry out an annual review of the school’s policies and procedures and to provide information to the Local Authority about how the duties set out in the guidance have been discharged.
 Relatedly, a similar duty applies to proprietors of independent schools (including academies/free schools) under Section 157 of the same Act.

-As part of a co-ordinated approach, the Children’s Safeguarding Assurance Partnership will be conducting the Section 175/157 audit process on behalf of the Local Authorities** in Blackpool and Lancashire.
+As part of a co-ordinated approach, the Lancashire Children’s Safeguarding Assurance Partnership will be conducting the Section 175/157 audit process on behalf of the Local Authority in Lancashire.
 This comprehensive annual audit captures important qualitative and quantitative information, informing an overarching dataset on the status of safeguarding arrangements across the region’s educational settings.

 Covering a large and diverse geographic area with in excess of 600 education settings brings both practical and logistical challenges.
 In order to make the process as manageable as possible, the self-assessment process is completed using a dedicated online survey platform.